RT-LOC/docs/docs/faq/faq_general.md

 The visualisation software runs on windows 7, 8, 10, iOS, macOS, linux, ...

 ## How reliable is your system?
-We dedicated a lot of time on making our system as reliable as physically possible.
+We've spent a lot of time on making our system as reliable as physically possible.
 We made sure every single element in the system can be made 100% redundant.
 If the power of a specific PC or anchor fails, the system will keep running seamlessly as if nothing happened.